Boellis/prehab/README.md

-# PrehabTakehome
+# [P]rehab Take Home

-PrehabTakehome is a full-stack workout management application.
+This project is my attempt at a basic CRUD implementataion of a full-stack workout management application.
 It uses Python(FastAPI) for the backend and React + TypeScript for the frontend.

----
+If you prefer I use solely, I can move the frontend to Tkinter.

 ## Features